-Item [1] of the Schedule to the draft variation would amend the table item dealing with ' α -Glucosidase (EC 3.2.1.20) sourced from Trichoderma reesei containing the α -glucosidase gene from Aspergillus niger' (the enzyme) in the table to subsection S18-9(3) of the Code by:
+Item [1] of the Schedule to the variation amends the table item dealing with ' α -Glucosidase (EC 3.2.1.20) sourced from Trichoderma reesei containing the α -glucosidase gene from Aspergillus niger' (the enzyme) in the table to subsection S18-9(3) of the Code by:

-- repealing existing paragraph (e) in the column headed 'Technological purpose and food' in relation to that table item; and - substituting existing paragraph (e) with a new paragraph (e) that has a semicolon at the end of it followed by new paragraph (f) listing 'beer' as a food.
+- repealing existing paragraph (e) in the column headed 'Technological purpose and food' in relation to that table item; and - substituting existing paragraph (e) with a new paragraph (e) with '; and' at the end of it, followed by new paragraph (f) listing 'beer' as a food.

 Paragraph (e) is currently the final listing of food in which the enzyme may be used as a processing aid and, as such, the paragraph has a full stop at the end of it.
-Therefore, paragraph (e) needs to be repealed and substituted with the new paragraph (e) for the purposes of adding 'beer' to that list.
+Therefore, paragraph (e) needs to be repealed and substituted with the new paragraph (e) for the purposes of adding 'beer' to the existing list.